Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Create Emergency Contacts table

-Use the following command line to create the `EmergencyContact` table migration script.
+Use the following command line to generate the migration script to create the `EmergencyContact` table within the `Hr` schema.

 ```
-dotnet run scriptnew -create Hr.EmergencyContact
+dotnet run scriptnew create Hr EmergencyContact
 ```

 Replace the contents with the following. _Note_: that we removed the row version and auditing columns as these are not required as this table is to be tightly-coupled to the `Employee`, and therefore can only (and should only) be updated in that context (i.e. is a sub-table).